What is DARLA?

 Sounds great!
 What's the catch with the completely automated system?

 DARLA's completely automated system cannot provide perfect transcriptions.
-The automatic transcriptions typically contain a very large number of errors, especially in free speech data, even using YouTube's ASR.
-Current technology simply cannot match the accuracy of human manual transcriptions.
+The automatic transcriptions typically contain a very large number of errors, especially in free speech data, even using Google's ASR.
+Current technology cannot match the accuracy of human manual transcriptions.

 DARLA's completely automated approach to sociophonetics may help open the way toward large-scale audio analysis, but there is a tradeoff.
 As with many other sciences, automated processing necessitates error-reporting in the measurements, not just in the statistical modeling.
 We find that the system can be useful for extracting a representative vowel space for sociophonetic purposes, as long as error levels are considered and reported.
 In other words, fast large-scale data analysis requires a higher tolerance of noise in the data.
 In you need greater accuracy, please use our semi-automated system instead.